Fill out 1099 forms

 For Businesses Paying Contractors or Freelancers

-- Form 1099-NEC is your go-to form if you paid an independent contractor, freelancer, or vendor $600 or more during the tax year.
-Several versions are listed here (including the Form 1099-NEC Rev. April 2025) — use the most current revision available.
+- Form 1099-NEC is your go-to if you paid an independent contractor, freelancer, or vendor $600 or more during the tax year.
+This is one of the most commonly filed 1099s.

-- Form 1099-MISC covers miscellaneous payments like rents, royalties, medical payments, and prizes — not contractor labor.
+- Form 1099-MISC covers other business payments like rents, royalties, medical payments, and prizes — but *not* contractor compensation (that moved to 1099-NEC in 2020).

 For Investment & Financial Income

-- Form 1099-DIV — received dividends or capital gain distributions from stocks or mutual funds.
+- Form 1099-DIV — received dividends or distributions from stocks or mutual funds

-- Form 1099-B — sold securities or commodities through a broker.
+- Form 1099-B — sold securities, commodities, or participated in barter exchange transactions

-- Form 1099-OID — holds debt instruments with original issue discount interest to report.
+- Form 1099-OID — have debt instruments with original issue discount interest

-- Form 1099-R — received distributions from a pension, IRA, annuity, or retirement plan.
+- Form 1099-R — took distributions from a pension, IRA, annuity, or retirement plan.
+Pair it with the Instructions for Forms 1099-R and 5498 if you're a plan administrator.

-- Form 1099-K — processed payments through platforms like PayPal, Venmo, or credit card networks.
+- Form 1099-K — processed payments through a payment card or third-party network (e.g., PayPal, Stripe)

-- Form 1099-PATR — received taxable distributions from a cooperative.
+- Form 1099-PATR applies if you received taxable distributions from a cooperative.

 Form Comparison